Dems tap Chicago for 2024 convention, cite critical Midwest

 Organizers from Chicago, Atlanta and New York spent months lobbying to be the site of the convention, but the final decision lay with President Joe Biden, who is expected to formally launch his reelection campaign in the coming weeks.

-“Chicago is a great choice,” Biden said in a statement.
-“Democrats will gather to showcase our historic progress including building an economy from the middle out and bottom up, not from the top down."
+"Chicago is a great choice," Biden, who was flying to Northern Ireland, said in a statement.
+"Democrats will gather to showcase our historic progress including building an economy from the middle out and bottom up, not from the top down."

 The Democratic National Committee said its convention would be held Aug.
 19-22 and noted that Illinois, along with Wisconsin, Michigan and Minnesota, was part of the critical Midwestern "blue wall," which was key to Democrats' success in the 2020 and 2022 elections.
 That rosy language omits the fact that Michigan and Wisconsin narrowly broke for Donald Trump in 2016, helping the Republican win the White House.